 Co-op positions are to be professionally-oriented, paid positions related to a student’s career interests.
 Students need to receive training and supervision by an employing organization.
 Students need to be considered an employee of that organization (at least on a temporary or part-time basis).

 Every student will be completing a co-op learning agreement for each semester of credit.
-This document is where a department can indicate approval of site, course assignments, and credit hour allocation.
+This document outlines the approved site, course assignments, and credit hour allocation.

 Student course assignments

-The process by which you (the faculty supervisor) determines the number of credits that a student may register should entail some form of communications between the faculty supervisor and the student who is looking to participate in the co-op program.
-The issues discussed in said conversation should include the relevancy of his/her job duties as they relate to the academic area in which the student is seeking to do the co-op; the type of faculty-assigned deliverables such as a log, journal portfolio or report, and the total number of hours that the student might work at the co-op site over the course of the assigned semester.
-The participating student should be given an opportunity to support the relevancy of their co-op opportunity in an effort to justify their request to register for any certain number of available credits within a specific academic area.
+The process by which you (the faculty supervisor) determine the number of credits that a student may register should entail some form of communications between the faculty supervisor and the student who is looking to participate in the co-op program.
+The issues discussed should include the relevancy of his/her job duties as they relate to the academic area in which the student is seeking to do the co-op; the type of faculty-assigned deliverables such as a log, journal portfolio or report; and the total number of hours that the student might work at the co-op site over the course of the assigned semester.
 A student is typically eligible to earn one credit for every 50 hours worked; however, this ratio is used as only a guide, as long as the other aforementioned factors are approved.
-The Faculty Supervisor may vary the numbers of working hours needed to earn credit as well as assigning a combination of deliverable task.
+The Faculty Supervisor may vary the numbers of working, on-site hours needed to earn credit when assigning deliverable tasks.
 This policy is defined in Section VI of Shepherd University’s definition of a credit hour found in the University’s catalog.